 Meanwhile, Vincent is trapped inside of Omega, and transforms into Chaos.
 This allows him to break free of Omega, though Omega simply restores its body and traps Vincent in a force field of some sort.
 Somewhere beneath the city, Shelke announces that “Chaos has been drawn out to serve as a counterbalance.”
 Um… no?
 Chaos’ role is to gather all life to Omega.
-You could go so far as to argue that maybe Chaos is supposed to wipe out all life on the planet so that it can be gathered to Omega, which was Kyle and my theory at the time, and actually turned out to be true, as we would soon be backed up by an Omega Report!
+You could go so far as to argue that maybe Chaos is supposed to wipe out all life on the planet so that it can be gathered to Omega, which was Kyle and my theory at the time, and actually got backed up by an Omega Report in the next few minutes!
 There is nothing else in the entire game up until this point about Chaos being a counterbalance to Omega, which is annoying but the game is going to carry on about Chaos being a counterbalance for the remaining 45 minutes or so (except, again, that upcoming Omega Report!).
 You’d think if it was so important for them to have a duel between Chaos and Omega, you’d think they’d have… I don’t know… set up a duel between Chaos and Omega, instead of the exact opposite?

 A new flashback to just before the events of the game shows us Shelke receiving the orders to incorporate Lucrecia’s memory into her mind – apparently, Lucrecia stored them online just like Hojo had.
 The funeral of the future!
 At the end of this flashback chain, the game seems to imply that Vincent saw all of this in Shelke’s memory.
 Shelke urges Vincent to reconnect with Lucrecia, and Vincent ends up speaking with an abstraction of Lucrecia made from Shelke’s memories.
 This fragment of Lucrecia attempts to apologize to Vincent, all while he sits and ignores her for a solid three minutes, after which we cut to Vincent standing and screaming her name.
 I don’t even know what to make of this game at this point.